Moving gravitational wave sources at cosmological distances: Impact on the measurement of the Hubble constant: Acknowledgments

 \section{Acknowledgments}

-ATO acknowledges support from the Guangdong Major Project of Basic and Applied Basic Research (Grant No. 2019B030302001).
+ATO acknowledges support from the Guangdong Major Project of Basic and Applied Basic Research (Grant No. 2019B030302001) and the China Postdoctoral Science Foundation (Grant No. 2022M723676).
 XC is supported by the National Science Foundation of China (Grants Nos.
 11873022 and 11991053).